Aniket-Pradhan/Craft/README.md

 ![Screenshot](http://i.imgur.com/SH7wcas.png)

 ## Installation
 You can install this package with any AUR installer.
-E.g. with yaourt:
+E.g. with aurman (or yay, or any other AUR helper, or just download the PKGBUILD):
 ```
-yaourt -S craft
+aurman -S craft
 ```

 ## Craft Features